jarylc/cf-workers-chatgpt-discord-bot/README.md

 6. Run `npx wrangler secret put DISCORD_TOKEN` and set the Discord bot's token
 7. Run `npx wrangler secret put OPENAI_API_KEY` and set the OpenAI API key
 8. Add space-delimited user IDs to whitelist in `DISCORD_USERID_WHITELIST` in wrangler.toml
-9. (Optional) To allow extra lines of context, run `npx wrangler kv:namespace create context` and replace the ID of `CHATGPT_DISCORD_BOT_KV` and increase `CONTEXT` to more than 0 in wrangler.toml (will consume a lot more tokens)
+9. (Optional) To allow extra lines of context, run `npx wrangler kv:namespace create context` and replace the ID of `CHATGPT_DISCORD_BOT_KV` and increase `CONTEXT` to more than 0 in wrangler.toml (will consume a lot more tokens), else remove `kv_namespaces` block entirely from wrangler.toml
 10. (Optional) To change the model, update `CHATGPT_MODEL` in wrangler.toml to whatever you want as documented at https://platform.openai.com/docs/api-reference/chat/create#chat/create-model
+11. (Optional) To include a `system` message to set the AI's behavior, update `CHATGPT_BEHAVIOR` in wrangler.toml
-11. Run `npx wrangler publish` to deploy to Cloudflare Workers
+12. Run `npx wrangler publish` to deploy to Cloudflare Workers
-12. Set the `Interactions Endpoint URL` of your Discord application to the URL of the deployed worker
+13. Set the `Interactions Endpoint URL` of your Discord application to the URL of the deployed worker